aswanthpp/RUST-Sample-Programs/README.md

 # RUST_Sample_Programs

-Programs created paST  workshop in NITK
+### This repository conatins sample codes and references that are created as part of one day workshop on RUST programming language hosted Mozilla Campus club NITK